Capstone Project Title

 Curriculum, Interdisciplinary Teaching, Mathematics

 Klyn, Liesa, "Steam Design Thinking And Innovation: A Collaborative, Interdisciplinary, Authentic Approach To Problem Solving In Mathematics" (2018).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 212.